raissavillela/RaissaVillela/README.md

-# 👋 Hi there!
+# 👋 Hi there.
 Great to see you!

 I am new to coding and studying Web Development at Trybe School.
 I am continuously evolving my knowledge in JavaScript, TypeScript, React, Python, and SQL Databases.
 I’ve started learning NodeJS, Docker, and enthusiastically grabbing onto any other programming languages and frameworks.